How to Get Halal Certification in India

 - Jamiat Ulama-i-Hind Halal Trust

-- Neither is nor consist of or contains any part or matter of an animal that a Muslim is prohibited by Shariah to consume or that has not been slaughtered in accordance with Shariah.
+- Neither is nor consists of or contains any part or matter of an animal that Shariah prohibits a Muslim from consuming or that has not been slaughtered following Shariah.

-- Does not contain anything which is considered to be impure according to Shariah.
+- It does not contain anything which is considered to be impure according to Shariah.

-- Has not been prepared, processed or manufactured using instrument that was not free from anything impure according to Shariah; and
+- Has not been prepared, processed, or manufactured using an instrument that was not free from anything impure according to Shariah; and

-- Has not in the course of preparation, processing or storage been in contact with or close proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.
+- Has not in the course of preparation, processing, or storage been in contact with or proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.

 Types of Halal Certification

-Based on the nature of the business, the type of Halal certification varies.
-Most frequently, Halal certification is obtained for places like restaurants, hotels, slaughtering houses, packaging and labeling materials to ensure they are suitable to be visited / used by Muslim consumers.
-However, Halal certification is not limited to only food produce.
-Non-alcohol beverage, raw materials needed in food processing, pharmaceutical and health care products, traditional herbal products, cosmetics and personal care products, cleaning products and daily consumable products can also obtain Halal Certificate.
-Therefore, Halal Certification can usually be obtained from Halal Certification Bodies – broadly under the following schemes:
+Based on the business’s nature, the Halal Certification type varies.
+Most frequently, Halal Certification is obtained for places like restaurants, hotels, slaughtering houses, and packaging and labeling materials to ensure they are suitable to be visited/used by Muslim consumers.
+However, Halal Certification is not limited to only food production.
+Non-alcohol beverages, raw materials needed in food processing, pharmaceutical, health care products, traditional herbal products, cosmetics, personal care products, cleaning products, and daily consumable products can also obtain a Halal Certificate.
+Therefore, obtain Halal Certification from Halal Certification Bodies – broadly under the following schemes:

 - Restaurant Scheme